Memphis Botanic Garden

 The Memphis Botanic Garden is a 96 acre botanical garden located in Audubon Park at 750 Cherry Road, Memphis, Tennessee.

-Memphis Botanic Garden is open to the public daily, where guests can take a stroll through various gardens on the grounds.
+Memphis Botanic Garden is open to the public daily.
 There is also a garden for kids, called 'My Big Backyard'.

 Memphis Botanic Garden hosts many community events each year, such as the Daffodil Dash Race, The Family Egg Hunt, and Mother's Day Jazz Brunch.
 The garden also offers a range of educational programs for youth and adults.
 Plant sales and a concert series are held throughout the year to benefit its educational and horticultural programs.

 The executive director of the garden is MaryLynn Mack.

 History

 The gardens have gradually been established in Audubon Park from 1953 onwards, including the creation of an arboretum (1957) and magnolia garden (1958), as well as the movement of an existing rose garden to the area (1958).

 The Goldsmith Civic Garden Center, housing the Garden's administrative offices, an auditorium and the Water Garden Room, was completed and dedicated in 1964.
 The gardens were originally named the Gardens of Audubon Park, until they were formally named the Memphis Botanic Garden in 1966.